Distilling Unitary Operations: A No-Go Theorem and Minimal Realization: Analytic Optimal Fidelity and Circuit Realization of the 3-Slot Architecture

 where $U_{V,W} = V_P\otimes V^{*\otimes 3}_{I^3}\otimes W^{*\otimes 3}_{O^3}\otimes W_F$.
 Analogously to Eq.~\eqref{eq:twirl1}, we twirl the Choi operator over the Haar measure to obtain a symmetrized strategy $\bar{C}$ that commutes with $U_{V,W}$ for all $V,W\in\mathrm{SU}(2)$, while preserving both validity and the achieved fidelity.

 We further observe that the performance operator of the optimization objective is invariant under any permutation $\pi\in S_3$ of the slots $(I_k,O_k)$.
-Consequently, the optimal strategy must share this symmetry.
-Denoting the unitary representation of $\pi$ by $P_\pi$, we may therefore enforce $\bar{C} = P_\pi\,\bar{C}\,P_\pi^\dagger$ for all $\pi\in S_3$ without loss of generality.
+Since the feasible set of parallel strategies is closed under this slot permutation, the parallel optimum can be attained by an $S_3$-symmetric comb.
+Denoting the unitary representation of $\pi$ by $P_\pi$, we may therefore enforce $\bar{C} = P_\pi\,\bar{C}\,P_\pi^\dagger$ for all $\pi\in S_3$ without loss of generality for the parallel optimization.

 Next, we apply the Clebsch-Gordan decomposition to the representation $(V,W)\mapsto V\otimes V^{*\otimes 3}\otimes W^{*\otimes 3}\otimes W$ of $\mathrm{SU}(2)\times\mathrm{SU}(2)$, which decomposes into nine irreducible sectors.
 By Schur's lemma, the commutation relation $[\bar{C},U_{V,W}]=0$ forces $\bar{C}$ to be block-diagonal in the corresponding irreducible decomposition basis.
 Specifically, there exists a unitary $G\in\mathrm{SU}(256)$ such that